ggokoglann/2023-Year-Of-Swift/README.md

 26.01.2023_
 Today was the 38.Day of the challenge and i have completed the project 8 challenges. i figured out all 3 challenges by myself withoud any googleing so im very happy.

+27.01.2023_
+Today was the 39.Day of the challenge and i started project 9. today i learned what is gcd and how to use it.